porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/initial-styles.md

 Using them inside said layout components will lead to flashes of skeletons.
 When using skeletons with `Fieldset Wrapper` be aware that layout shifts will happen, when providing a `label` property.

+When using skeletons in an SSR or SSG context, make sure to set `usesSkeletons={true}` on the `PorscheDesignSystemProvider`

 ## Examples

 Project integration differs based on the project setup.